rudraksha-avatara/ddos-load/README.md

 ### 3. Monitor Your Server

-While testing, monitor these metrics:
+While to attack, monitor these metrics:

 ```bash
 # CPU usage